Agile Project Management Artifacts

-Congratulations, you have started the Project Management Institute Agile Certified Practitioner (PMI-ACP)® application process and you are preparing to take the PMI-ACP Exam.
+Congratulations, you have started the PMI Agile Certified Practitioner (PMI-ACP)® application process and you are preparing to take the PMI-ACP® Exam.
 Wonderful career move!
-PMI-ACP certification is highly sought after in both challenging and prosperous economic times.
+PMI-ACP® certification is highly sought after in both challenging and prosperous economic times.
 It is the recognition of “an individual’s expertise in using agile practices in their projects, while demonstrating their increased professional versatility through agile tools and techniques.”
-(Project Management Institute) As part of the application process, each candidate is required to submit experience performing activities covered under both general project experience and agile specific project experience, and then pass a three-hour / 120 question PMI-ACP Exam.
+Project Management Institute (PMI)®.
+As part of the application process, each candidate is required to submit experience performing activities covered under both general project experience and agile specific project experience, and then pass a three-hour / 120 question PMI-ACP Exam.

 By Platinum Edge, LLC

-The scrum framework consists of a fixed number of events.
-Each event provides the scrum team transparency into either the product or their processes in order to enable regular inspection and immediate adaptation.
-In addition to these fixed scrum events, we have also found several other common agile events that complement and increase success of projects under a scrum model.
-Each of them, combined with the scrum framework are outlined in Platinum Edge's Roadmap to Value:
+The scrum framework consists of five events.
+Each event provides the scrum team transparency into either the product or their processes to enable regular inspection and immediate adaptation.

 Agile Project Management Roles